al-aln/al-aln.github.io/_posts/2024-12-21-SlimeSouls.md

 ## Conclusion

 Slime Souls is a fun little game I made using Scratch.
-If you're interested in playing, be sure to check out my project on (game_link).
+If you're interested in playing, be sure to check out my project on [game_link].

----

 [game_link]: https://scratch.mit.edu/projects/1101286169/